 - Note that if an applicant is using an agent all correspondence and communication will be directed to them.

 Once validated we aim to publish the application on our online planning system within 24 hours.
 We aim to validate applications within 5 working days, but this may take longer during peak periods.

-If all of the required information isn't submitted, the information is incorrect and/or the correct fee hasn’t been submitted - the application will be made invalid.
+If all of the required information isn't submitted, the information is incorrect or the correct fee hasn’t been submitted, the application will be made invalid.

-- The applicant/agent will be informed of this in writing and given 14 days to provide the necessary documents / corrections / fee.
-The application won't be processed any further until the application is made valid.
+- The applicant or agent will be informed of this in writing and given 14 days to provide the necessary documents, corrections or fee.
+The application will not be processed any further until the application is made valid.

-- If we don't receive a response within the timescales given, we'll return the application plus any fee.
+- If we do not receive a response within the timescales given, we’ll return the application plus any fee.

-- If you're the applicant and you're unsure about what you need to submit, you can email the Application Support team: email@example.com.
+- If you’re the applicant and you’re unsure about what you need to submit, contact us at firstname.lastname@example.org.

 3. Publicity and consultation

 Depending on the nature of a proposal and its location, a valid application will be publicised in one or more ways:

 - a site notice displayed at the proposed development;